noemt-studios/.github/profile/README.md

-Here's a README template for your GitHub organization page, incorporating the details you've provided:

----

 # Welcome to noemt studios 👋

 noemt studios is a development hub focused on delivering tools and solutions for various platforms.
 We specialize in Discord bots, Python packages, and JavaScript-based applications.